 - BUILD QUALITY & DESIGN

-Te teleconverter TC-2001 has exactly the same lens compatibility as its brother, TC-1401, what I described here.
-First thing, that comes with it the combination of them two and gaining 1680mm finally (with aperture f/18).
+The teleconverter TC-2001 has exactly the same lens compatibility as its brother, TC-1401, which I described here.
+The first thing, that comes with it is the combination of them two and gaining 1680mm finally (with aperture f/18).
 I never tried and I won’t, because the manufacturer doesn’t recommend doing so.
-The stacking TC-1401 and TC-2001 might result in the collision of the front and rear elements of these two items.
+The stacking of TC-1401 and TC-2001 might result in the collision of the front and rear elements of these two items.
 In turn, both of them might be broken and not usable anymore.
 I think, that they’re too expensive for experiments such as this.
 Alternatively, you can try the already mentioned focal length Opteka 420-800mm f/8.3 HD Telephoto Zoom Lens with 2x teleconverter in the bundle and enjoy f/29 aperture.

 The basic construction of Sigma Teleconverter TC-2001 includes 10 elements in 5 groups.